New Jersey: THE SWAMP

 But before I got to work clearing the last of the blowdowns, I took a little walk around and was really surprised, immediately, by how much deer sign there was.
 The deer had responded very positively to the privacy.
 But that wasn't all.
 Beavers moved in!
 I hadn't seen any beaver sign there in at least 15 years, but there is plenty of beaver activity as of Fall 2018.
 And so I decided to cut a walkway through the blowdowns, but for now, at least, we are keeping vehicles out.

-I haven't seen any beaver yet, but there is plenty of unmistakable beaver sign!
+I didn't actually see a beaver for years, but there is plenty of unmistakable beaver sign!

 In mid-March of 2023, Advisor Trustin Timber walked close to this lodge and believed a beaver was within, based on what he heard.
 A few weeks later, I saw a beaver swimming very near this lodge.
 That's the first time I've actually seen a beaver at our place.